Exploring Mannheim and Nearby Towns

 Mannheimer Wasserturm

-On the other side of Friedrichplatz, there is a shopping area.
+On the other side of Friedrichsplatz, there’s a lively shopping area with popular stores like

 Hotels in Mannheim